juholehtimaki/thesis-app/README.md

 # Fullstack serverless AWS project for thesis

-This project creates two seperate serverless AWS insfrastructures for production and staging environments.
-CI/CD pipeline is done via GitHub Actions.
-Changes in main branch are deployed to production environment and changes in dev branch are deployed to staging environment.
+This project establishes two separate serverless AWS infrastructures for production and staging environments.
+The CI/CD pipeline is implemented through GitHub Actions.
+Changes in the main branch are deployed to the production environment, while changes to the dev branch are deployed to the staging environment.

-Technologies:
+## Technologies:

 - Frontend with React & TypeScript
 - AWS